zakmayfield/fake-db-1/README.md

+# This server is deployed on Heroku no HTTP request methods are required for this db

 # Deploying Fake Back-End Server & DataBase Using JSON-SERVER, GitHub, and Heroku.

 In this article, we will create and host a fake server that we can deal with it as a normal Back-End Server and use all the CRUD Operations using HTTP requests.